vitoramoretti/askrintin-nlw/README.md

 This was more about the other view such as the one for creating a room and the one for asking the questions.
 Still it was pretty much just layout and Front End stuff.

+## Day 3

+It was definetly a shorter activity.
+It was for finishing the layout for the room and addind a modal to be prompted when deleting a message.
+Basically HTML and CSS so far.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)